stevedekorte/strvct.net/local-web-server/readme.txt

-## local web server
+# local web server

+## command line to run the server

 This is a minimal HTTPS web server for local testing.
-The command to run in the console is:
+The command to run in the console is (if running from a parent folder containing the strvct/local-wab-server):

-  node local-web-server/main.js
+  node strvct/local-web-server/main.js --secure true --port 8000 --async-stack-traces

-  which should be run in the root of the folder which the web server is allowed access to as the server will not allow access to paths that are parents of the current working directory of the web server process.
+Note: this should be run in the root of the folder which the web server is allowed access to as the server will not allow access to paths that are parents of the current working directory of the web server process.

-  The server will look for it's https cert and keys in the keys folder of the folder that main.js is in (__dirname).
+The server will look for it's https cert and keys in the keys folder of the folder that main.js is in (via __dirname).

+## notes on SSL/TLS certificates (for https)

+## using self signed certs with browsers

 You may need to run your web browser in a special mode (such as --disable-web-security for Chrome) to get it to accept a self generated cert.
 Here's an example Visual Studio Code browser debugger launch script: